-Performance monitoring services, like Dynatrace Synthetic Monitoring, offer comprehensive testing services via a global network of machines.
+Performance monitoring services offer comprehensive testing services via a global network of machines.
 These machines create a simulation emulating a vast number of end users, with a diverse set of desktop configurations and mobile devices located around the world.
 Traffic patterns can be increased to simulate high volumes of concurrent users to provide troops with accurate real world impacts on the build.
 This automated testing technique in combination with highly focused manual tests provides the optimal approach to issue identification.

 Intelligence provided by advanced performance monitoring weapons: